-The following table summarizes our homegenius segment's results of operations for the years ended December 31, 2022, 2021 and 2020.
-As discussed in "Overview-Current Operating Environment," the macroeconomic stresses beginning in the second quarter of 2022 impacted our homegenius businesses, including in particular a decrease in our title revenues due to the rapid decline in industrywide refinance volumes.
+The following table summarizes our homegenius segment's results of operations for the periods indicated.
+As discussed in "Overview-Current Operating Environment," the macroeconomic stresses beginning in the second quarter of 2022 have continued to impact our homegenius businesses, including in particular a decrease in our title revenues due to the rapid decline in industrywide refinance volumes.
 We expect this trend to continue to impact the results of our homegenius segment in at least the near-term based on current market conditions and our expectation that overall refinance volumes will remain low.